Our Vision

 With her unwavering dedication, strong work ethic, and compassionate spirit, Katie is an invaluable asset, driving positive change and empowering others to create a brighter future for all.

-Manager of Youth Services and Mental Health Therapist
+Manager of Clinical Services and Mental Health Therapist

 Virginia License #0904011054